Suspension bridge: Use other than road and rail

 The principles of suspension used on a large scale also appear in contexts less dramatic than road or rail bridges.
 Light cable suspension may prove less expensive and seem more elegant for a cycle or footbridge than strong girder supports.
-An example of this is the Nescio Bridge in the Netherlands, and the Roebling designed 1904 Riegelsville suspension pedestrian bridge across the Delaware River in Pennsylvania.
+An example of this is the Nescio Bridge in the Netherlands, and the Roebling-designed 1904 Riegelsville suspension pedestrian bridge across the Delaware River in Pennsylvania.
 The longest pedestrian suspension bridge, which spans the River Paiva, Arouca Geopark, Portugal, opened in April 2021.
-The 516 metres bridge hangs 175 meters above the river.
+The 516-meter bridge hangs 175 meters above the river.

 Where such a bridge spans a gap between two buildings, there is no need to construct towers, as the buildings can anchor the cables.
 Cable suspension may also be augmented by the inherent stiffness of a structure that has much in common with a tubular bridge.

 Construction sequence (wire strand cable type)

 The Little Belt suspension bridge in Denmark was opened in 1970.

 Manhattan Bridge in New York City with deck under construction from the towers outward.

 Suspender cables and suspender cable band on the Golden Gate Bridge in San Francisco.
 Main cable diameter is 36 in, and suspender cable diameter is 3.5 in.